rubin-dp0/delegate-contributions-dp02/README.md

  - the date the tutorial was last tested
  - the goals of the notebook

+Do not use the Rubin logo in the header unless you are Rubin staff preparing a tutorial under the guidelines of RTN-045.

 See the example directory for guidance on formatting notebooks and markdown files.

 ## Need to learn how to use GitHub?